 For more encouragement check out learn to say no to the good so you can say yes to the best.

-I encourage you today to empty your backpack and decide what you want to put back in.
+I encourage you to empty your emotional backpack today and decide what you want to put back in.